michaelfuhrman/glassbreakDetector/model/dev/vAAC_DL-pytorch/Results/README.md

+# Result 10: Test the best model on Standard Testbench
+T - Duration of each clip over which features are extracted
+N - Number of MFCC features for each clip
+Fs = 16kHz

+The latest model where new features were concatenated with the MFCC features with T = 50ms and N = 100 was tested against the standard testbench.
+The detailed explanation and usage of glassbreak testsuite can be found [here](https://github.com/Aspinity/glassbreak/tree/master/scripts/glassbreak_testsuite).

+The latency was a bit high due to the windowing technique that was used here vs the RAMP friendly model where you have an output for every timestep.
+The FAR was also lower than expected for the pytorch model due to the same reason.
+Overall, the performance of this model was found to be on par with RAMP friendly model.

+The evaluation result can be found [here](Standard-Test/README.md)

 # Result 9: New features concatenated with MFCC features
 T - Duration of each clip over which features are extracted
 N - Number of MFCC features for each clip
 Fs = 16kHz

 Trained both 1 and 2 layer model with data in sequential format where the features are concatenation of MFCC of current window and average of the MFCC of current and last 3 windows.
-It didn't improve the performance in either of the 2 cases.
+It didn't improve the performance by too much in either of the 2 cases.
 (Note: The `get_features` function in `glassbreak_test.py` must be same as the one in `feats_sequential.py`)

 You can find the evaluation result for 1 Layer model [here](Sept-28-2020/README.md).